haginot/awesome-automl-papers/README.md

   - 2002 | Evolving Neural Networks through Augmenting Topologies | Kenneth O.Stanley, Risto Miikkulainen | Evolutionary Computation | [`PDF`](http://nn.cs.utexas.edu/downloads/papers/stanley.ec02.pdf)
 + #### Local Search
   - 2017 | Simple and Efficient Architecture Search for Convolutional Neural Networks | Thomoas Elsken, et al. | ICLR | [`PDF`](https://arxiv.org/pdf/1711.04528.pdf)
+    - Neural networks have recently had a lot of success for many tasks.
+However, neural network architectures that perform well are still typically designed manually by experts in a cumbersome trial-and-error process.
+We propose a new method to automatically search for well-performing CNN architectures based on a simple hill climbing procedure whose operators apply network morphisms, followed by short optimization runs by cosine annealing.
+Surprisingly, this simple method yields competitive results, despite only requiring resources in the same order of magnitude as training a single network.
+    - E.g., on CIFAR-10, our method designs and trains networks with an error rate below 6% in only 12 hours on a single GPU;
+    - training for one day reduces this error further, to almost 5%.
 + #### Meta Learning
   - 2016 | Learning to Optimize | Ke Li, Jitendra Malik | arXiv | [`PDF`](https://arxiv.org/pdf/1606.01885.pdf)
 + #### Reinforcement Learning